sedm0784/vim-resize-mode/README.markdown

 ## Why Not Just Use a [[count]](https://vimhelp.org/intro.txt.html#count)?

 Visual Feedback!
-Sometimes it&apos;s easier just to MASH a resize key rather than attempting to figure out in advance precisely how many lines to resize.
+Sometimes it&rsquo;s easier just to MASH a resize key rather than attempting to figure out in advance precisely how many lines to resize.

 And Resize Mode is even better when you use a [count], because it maintains the count throughout the resize operation!

-I&apos;m not terrible at eyeballing numbers of lines, but it&apos;s still quicker for me to type:
+I&rsquo;m not terrible at eyeballing numbers of lines, but it&rsquo;s still quicker for me to type:

 <kbd>5</kbd><kbd>Ctrl-W</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd><kbd>+</kbd>